 Format timestamps

-After parsing timestamps to datetime, you usually need to convert them back to a string before forwarding the logs to their destination.
+After parsing timestamps to datetime, you usually need to convert them back to a string before forwarding the data to its destination.
 In most cases, the output configuration does the conversion automatically.

 Use the default timestamp format